-Rich and tender slow cooker lamb ragu perfect for serving with pappardelle or polenta, this dish makes a perfectly cozy family Sunday meal.
+Rich and tender slow cooker lamb ragu is perfect for serving with pappardelle or polenta; this dish makes a perfectly cozy family Sunday meal.

 The slow cooker and a large piece of lamb are made for each other.
 Just a minimum of preparation, then give the cooker the time it needs, and the results are always perfect: irresistibly tender and flavorful meat.

 Just the way this particular recipe for slow cooker lamb ragu is.
 The meat is perfectly tender; the gravy is rich and packed with flavor.
 You will lick the plate clean.
 Serve this over some pappardelle or soft polenta, and you will need nothing more.